-These things happen a lot in the first couple of months, when your body is trying to regulate your milk supply.
+It’s completely normal to leak a lot in the first couple of months when your body is trying to regulate your milk supply.

-If you’ve been nursing for a while and still have these issues a lot, chances are good that you’re making too much milk.
+If you’ve been nursing for a while and still struggle with these issues, chances are good that you’re making too much milk.

 2 Spraying milk during feedings

 It’s totally normal to occasionally shower your baby’s face with milk if he suddenly pulls away during a feeding.
 It’s not totally normal to do it all the time.

 If your baby gets sprayed in the face at most feedings, you’ve probably got too much milk to give.

 The single worst part of breastfeeding is engorgement!
 At first, it’s kinda nice.
 Your breasts get firm, they even look like they lifted up a bit.
 It’s like a quick boob job.